hirohisa/ImageLoader/README.md

 ImageLoader
 ===========

-ImageLoader is an instrument for asynchronous image loading.
+ImageLoader is a reusable instrument for asynchronous image loading and caching

 Features
 ----------